pereznetworks/TD-Project9/README.md

               for the sake of making family-friendly

-              I am hard-coding the safe-search option to highest level = 3
+              I am hard-coding the safe-search option to safe = 1

       Step 6: Adjust Routes to use BrowserRouter, {match} and NavLinks